 Dear God.
 Let her marry a man with a trust fund.

-So while I’m shoveling equal amounts of crap into garbage bags and clothes into duffel bags, Thing Two, sleepy-eyed and bed headed, shuffles into her sister’s room and says, “Wow.
+So while I’m shoveling equal amounts of crap into garbage bags and clothes into duffel bags, Thing Two, sleepy-eyed, bed headed, and, I suspect, hungover, shuffles into her sister’s room and says, “Wow.
 At least I don’t have as much stuff.”
 The best news I had heard so far, so it emboldened me somewhat.
 I left Thing One’s room and followed sister up one floor to her room.
 Unfortunately, her assessment on the crap-o-meter was quite distorted.
 The crap was just packed in more tightly.

 When will I learn?